FairpoolDEX/contracts/libs/divide-and-conquer/README.md

 ### Continuous operation

-Operations that use only induction and terminating recursion
+Operation that only uses induction and terminating recursion

 Examples: